Petunia vs Calibrachoa vs Petchoa

-Have you ever wondered if Calibrachoa and Petunias are the same plant?
+Have you ever wondered if Calibrachoa and Petunia are the same plant?
 You’re not alone.
 These two garden favorites look so similar that many gardeners confuse them.
 While they’re related, Calibrachoa and Petunias are distinct plants with key differences in appearance, care, and growth habits.
+In this Garden Blog, we will explore the similarities, differences, and much much more about these two iconic plants.

 Why Petunia & Calibrachoa Are Often Confused